sydsailors/datafun-06-eda/README.md

 # datafun-06-eda

 This project uses Jupyter to perform exploratory data analysis (EDA) on the Penguins dataset.
+This dataset shows the measurements of bills, flippers, and body mass for three species of penguins observed in Palmer Archipelago.
+The dataset can be found at [penguins](https://github.com/mwaskom/seaborn-data/blob/master/penguins.csv)

 Steps already completed:
 1. [Set up the Machine](https://github.com/denisecase/pro-analytics-01/blob/main/01-machine-setup/MACHINE-SETUP.md)